 DE: DE, or donor egg, refers to donor egg treatment, which is needed by women who are unable to use their own eggs for conception, but can still carry a child in their uterus; women who have decreased ovarian function, premature ovarian failure, or genetic abnormalities; or same-sex male couples using a gestational carrier.

 E2: E2 refers to estradiol, or your level of estrogen.
-The estrogen level correlates directly with the number of follicles in your ovaries, helping physicians to estimate how many eggs you will have for retrieval during your cycle.
+The estrogen level correlates directly with the number of follicles in your ovaries as well as their activity.
+Estradiol helps physicians to estimate how many eggs you will have for retrieval during your cycle and lets them know if the fertility medications are working the way they should

 ENDO: ENDO stands for endometriosis, a condition in which endometrial tissue grows outside of the uterus.
 This can often cause infertility if endometrial tissue attaches to other organs in your abdominal cavity, such as the ovaries and fallopian tubes.